-In my last post, I asked a short question with a long answer - does a small business need a marketing strategy?
+In my last post, I asked a pretty short question with a long answer - does a small business need a digital marketing strategy?

-My answer was a pretty emphatic yes, and storytelling is one marketing strategy that really works for small businesses.
+My answer was a pretty emphatic yes, every business needs a marketing strategy!
+Storytelling is one marketing strategy that really works for small businesses.

-We recommend utilizing the Golden Circle when building your marketing strategy.
-The Golden Circle, taken from Simon Sinek's groundbreaking Ted Talk, is a kind of diagram that consists of three circles nested within each other.
+One of our favorite resources when putting together the basics of a marketing strategy is Simon Sinek's the Golden Circle.
+Taken from Sinek's groundbreaking Ted Talk, the Golden Circle is a kind of diagram that consists of three circles nested within one another.
 The circles go like this: